Best Age to Get Life Insurance

 Permanent Life Insurance

 Permanent life insurance provides lifelong coverage and builds cash value over time.
-While more expensive, it can serve as a long-term financial asset, offering death benefits and potential savings growth.
-It's often used in estate planning or for those who want guaranteed coverage regardless of age or health changes.
+While more expensive, it serves as a long-term financial asset, offering death benefits and potential savings growth.
+People commonly use permanent policies in estate planning or when they want guaranteed coverage regardless of age or health changes.

 When choosing between term and permanent life insurance, consider your age, budget and long-term needs.
-Reviewing a term life insurance rates chart or a whole life insurance rates chart can show how costs compare by age.
+Reviewing a term life insurance rates chart or whole life insurance rates chart shows how costs compare by age.
 If you're exploring flexible, lifelong coverage, a universal life insurance by age chart is also worth reviewing.

 Factors Affecting Life Insurance Costs